maratai/craftery/nonfiction/math.md

 # Differential Equations
 - Michio Kuga. *Galois' Dream: Group Theory and Differential Equations*.

-# Ethnomathematics
+# Ethnomathematics and Math History
-- Marcia Ascher. *Ethnomathematics* and *Mathematics Elsewhere: An Exploration of Ideas Across Cultures*.
+- Marcia Ascher. *Ethnomathematics* and *Mathematics Elsewhere: An Exploration of Ideas Across Cultures*. **Recommended**.
+- Tsukune Ogawa and Mitsuo Morimoto, eds. *Mathematics of Takebe Katahiro and History of Mathematics in East Asia*.

 # Geometry
 - Colin Adams. *The Tiling Book: An Introduction to the Mathematical Theory of Tilings*.